GT4 Scandinavia

-GT4 Scandinavia is based on a two-driver concept, which means that an amateur and a professional share a car and drive equally in both qualifying and races.
-The Series is a part of the SRO Motorsports Group.
-However, the driver categories are three: gold, silver and bronze.
-The new Scandinavian GT championship will be decided in two classes, Pro/Am and Am/Am.
-In the former, gold and bronze drivers, or silver and bronze drivers may share a car.
-No other combinations are accepted.
-In the Am/Am class, only two bronze drivers may share a car.
+It was based on a two-driver concept, which means that an amateur and a professional share a car and drive equally in both qualifying and races.
+The two classes were Pro/Am and Am/Am.
+In the former, each car was shared between a gold or silver driver and a bronze dirver.
+In the Am/Am class, each car was shared by two bronze drivers.